New Hope for Steph - and Bernie

 In order to help Steph and the Yarnells meet these financial obligations, a group of friends and colleagues from the American School of The Hague (ASH) have come together to raise funds for the Yarnell family, which has spent the better part of 40 years at ASH as both teachers and students.

-Our goal is to cover the family’s Mayo-related costs for the next two years, the expected length of Steph’s surgeries and intense rehabilitation.
-At $6000/month, the family’s costs would amount to around $150,000 for the two-year period.
+Our goal is to cover the family’s Mayo-related costs for the next three to four years, the expected length of Steph’s surgeries and intense rehabilitation.
+At $5000/month, the family’s costs would amount to around $160,000.

 We desperately need your help today.